Once apon a time Jonie joined the USDA Child and Adult Care Food Program to bring in extra funding to her child care center.

 Participating in the Food Program is almost a no-brainer for child care centers and adult day care centers.
 After all, who doesn't want a few thousand extra dollars each month?
 But in order to get that money, you do have to do some work.

 You can participate in the Food Program by signing an agreement directly with the State.
 This makes you an independent center.
 The nice thing about this arrangement is that you get to keep 100% of the reimbursement rates.
 But there are also some key responsibilities.
-You are legally responsible for following every CACFP rule -- no matter what -- so that means you must have someone on staff that knows all those Food Program rules, and is an expert at handling paperwork.
-The state agency will come out and audit your center once every three years (and sometimes more often), and if they find you've made any mistakes, they will demand that you repay a portion of the funds you've received from the Food Program over the years.
+You are legally responsible for following every CACFP rule -- no matter what -- so that means you must have someone on staff that knows all the CACFP rules, and is an expert at handling paperwork.
+The state agency will come out and audit your center once every three years (and sometimes more often), and if they find you've made mistakes, they may demand you repay a portion of the funds you've received from the Food Program over the years.
 This could amount to tens of thousands of dollars, and is unfortunately not as rare as it should be.
 And if the state agency views the mistake as serious, they can take steps to bar your center from receiving other federal funds.

 Alternatively, you can participate in the CACFP by signing up with Child Care Resources.
 As a USDA Sponsoring Organization, we will assume your Food Program liability, so you don't have to worry about paying funds back, or about any other potential liability introduced by paperwork mistakes.
 Our unique Pre-Claim Review process, helps to ensure your federal claim is accurate and that you receive the maximum reimbursement you are entitled to.
 We keep all of your records electronically organized and archived.
 We also visit your center relatively frequently, both to help train your staff, and to make sure you're following the proper procedures.
 In exchange, we retain 15% of your center's reimbursement for administering the CACFP for you.